connecting

 a great base offering a great view of the rock in a jungly setting and close to Polonnaruwa and Minneriya National Park.

-Hotel Sigiriya: very comfortable and reasonable, lovely staff including an onsite naturalist: https://www.brownshotels.com/hotelsigiriya/
+Hotel Sigiriya: looks right onto the rock, lovely staff including an onsite naturalist: https://www.brownshotels.com/hotelsigiriya/

 Kandalama Lake area: